StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Chartlog - Best Stock Trading Journals

-7. Edgewonk – Unique ‘missed trades’ feature
+Unique ‘missed trades’ feature - Edgewonk

 Edgewonk offers a pretty deep analysis of your trades.
 There are rich customization possibilities once you enter detailed notes and tags for each trade and a backtesting tool.
-Unfortunately, the broker import support is light for U.S.-based casual stock traders and is instead focused primarily on a handful of popular forex brokers and platforms like MetaTrader4 (MT4).
+Unfortunately, the broker import support is light for U.S.-based casual stock traders and is instead focused primarily on a handful of popular forex brokers and platforms like MetaTrader 4 (MT4).
 Multicurrency traders will appreciate profits and losses calculated in both the foreign and the home currency.

 • Supports: Stocks, forex, futures, CFDs